-Click on any of the tree numbers to see more.
+Click on the tree titles to see more details, except where noted.

 The tree in our family room is one of my favorites that I’ve ever decorated!
 It’s a shorter, fatter tree than what I had in the past and I love the flocking!

 Using red as part of my Christmas decorations is a must for my family and well as myself!
 The bright and cheery color brings a festive vibe to a space like no other.

 Also new for 2021 is this gorgeous tree decorated with shades of blue and neutrals.
 Oh my.
 It was quite fabulous in my opinion.

 A favorite tree of mine!
 I love the rustic pinecones and matte ornaments mixed with the glam gold ornaments, silk ribbon and glittery curling garland.

 The large gold ornament balls came from the dollar store.
 They were super shiny (and cheap looking) until I added dark wax to them to tone the shininess down.